Three-Self Patriotic Movement: Three-Self Reform Movement

 In March 1951, after China's entry into the Korean War, the Religious Affairs Bureau directed religious groups to make elimination of imperialist influences a priority.
 In mid-April the State Administrative Council called together a conference in Beijing on the subject of "Handling of Christian Organizations Receiving Subsidies from the United States of America".
 This conference led to the formation of the Preparatory Committee for the Oppose-America, Assist-Korea Three-Self Reform Movement of the Christian Church (TSRM) under China's United Work Front policy.
-Those who attended the conference issued a "United Declaration" calling churches and other Christian organizations “to thoroughly, permanently and completely sever all relationships with the American missions and all other missions, thus realizing self-government, self-support and self-propagation in the Chinese church."
-The declaration had the unexpected effect of swelling the membership of congregations that identified themselves as “self-run.”
+Those who attended the conference issued a "United Declaration" calling churches and other Christian organizations "to thoroughly, permanently and completely sever all relationships with the American missions and all other missions, thus realizing self-government, self-support and self-propagation in the Chinese church".
+The declaration had the unexpected effect of swelling the membership of congregations that identified themselves as "self-run".

+Most Protestant groups in China joined the movement.
+Significant exceptions included groups led by Wang Mingdao and Yuan Xiangchen.